 Music night under the arcades

-Founded in 1261 in the Perigord Noir, Villefranche-du-Perigord is a picturesque medieval bastide set around a handsome arcaded market hall and retains many beautiful medieval buildings dating back to the 16th century.
+Villefranche-du-Périgord is a picturesque medieval bastide set around a handsome arcaded market hall and retains many beautiful medieval buildings dating back to the 16th century.

-Stroll the narrow streets and arcades, enjoy panoramic views over the Lémance valley, and use the village as a convenient base to explore nearby Sarlat, Domme and the Dordogne's river châteaux.
+Stroll the narrow streets and arcades, enjoy panoramic views over the Lémance valley and use the village as a convenient base to explore nearby Sarlat, Domme and the Dordogne’s river châteaux.
+The village’s relaxed atmosphere, summer music nights under the arcades and excellent regional restaurants make it an ideal stop for food, history and outdoor activities.

-Villefranche-du-Perigord is a charming medieval bastide village full of history and character located in the breathtaking valley of the Lémance between the stunning Dordogne and Lot rivers and is the oldest bastide village in the Dordogne.
+Villefranche-du-Périgord is a charming medieval bastide village full of history and character located in the breathtaking valley of the Lémance between the stunning Dordogne and Lot rivers and is the oldest bastide village in the Dordogne.

-A village rich in wonders and friendliness, especially on market day (Saturday mornings) where you can soak up the ambience and vibrant colours of French life while sampling local specialties — foie gras, walnuts, cèpes and truffles — and to meet producers from the surrounding countryside.
+A village rich in wonders and friendliness, especially on market day (Saturday mornings) where you can soak up the ambience and vibrant colours of French life while sampling local specialties —

-Chateau de Castelnau
+Chateau de Castelnaud

 Rocamadour